 Clement Edwardo Hill, II

-Clem showed up in an Entura drawing
+Clem showed up in a psychic drawing.

 Christopher Reeve and his wife, Dana Morosini, were together throughout the rest of his life after he was paralyzed from a horse throw.
 Mrs. Reeve developed lung cancer.
 I felt it was from the equipment that supported her husband’s biological functions.
 He depended on a respirator because he could not breathe on his own.
 Mr. Reeve gave his wife permission to end their relationship.
 To paraphrase, she said he was the reason she married him.